safdev-tech/Life_Expectancy_Analyis_2000_2015/README.md

 # Life Expectancy Analyis 2000 - 2015

-This analysis examines the relationship between life expectancy and key indicators such as health expenditure, vaccination coverage, GDP, and infant mortality.
+This project is a collaborative initiative, which seeks to examine the relationship between life expectancy and key indicators such as health expenditure, vaccination coverage, GDP, and infant mortality.
 Through a series of visualizations, the report aims to provide insights into how these factors interrelate and their implications for improving life expectancy.
+It ends with a feature of life expectancy in France relative to other countries in the year 2015.

 Data Source:
 The dataset is sourced from the Kaggle platform.